Lakehead University: Residence

 Accommodations at Lakehead are divided into three living styles: residence halls, apartments and townhouses.
 The Thunder Bay residence currently has a total of 1,196 beds and three cafeteria/dining halls.
 Students can choose from meal options that range from kitchenette, full-kitchen and complete meal plan depending on the residence styles.

 The men's residence for 52 students was opened in fall of 1962, and has grown to include a residence village consisting of 10 new buildings.
 The village is situated on the banks of the McIntyre River within five-minute walking distance of all university buildings and athletic facilities.

 From 1989 to 1992, a complex of townhouses, including some handicap accessible units, was added to the residence facility.

 A 271-bed residence in Orillia opened its doors in late Fall 2012.
 The Orillia residence has two meal plan options for students, with food services operated by Dana Hospitality since 2021.

 Agricultural Research Station

 The university supports a research station near Thunder Bay to test newly developed crop varieties.
 The station had been in operation for a number of years, and was officially taken over by the university in 2018.

+The Orillia campus hosts ‘The Farm Lab’ which is a ‘micro’ model agroecological farm and school garden program for hands-on, experiential, place-based education.
+With a focus on science and other curriculum subjects, it aims to grow a more healthy, sustainable and just food system for the community.
+Run mostly with students and volunteers from the community, it also invites elementary and high school class trips to experience growing food, harvesting and seed-saving.